story60247

 JN What were you thinking going through the dirt like that?

 EW There’s a bulb at the bottom, too!
-See?
+Just look!

-You cautiously bring it back in front of her, but close enough to your body so she can’t take it.
+You bring it back in front of her but keep it close enough to your body so she can’t take it.
 Her expression changes.

 JN Youre right.
 These are wild onions.